 Ocean: Submerge the grapes by placing a rock or brick on top of the grapes in a container of salt water (1/4 salt cup per gallon of water).
 Cup with grapes should be full of water.
-[An extension for the group is to place a penny in the water.
-Compare what happens to the metal compared to the grapes.]
+An extension for the group is to place a penny in the water.
+Compare what happens to the metal compared to the grapes.

-Step 5- Over the next 10 days, groups monitor the grapes and record changes periodically on Days 1, 5, and 10.
+Step 5: Over the next 10 days, groups monitor the grapes and record changes on Days 1, 3, 5, and 10.
 They will need to both write and draw their observations.
 All students will observe and record.

-Closure- Which environment best preserved the grapes?
+- Closure Which environment best preserved the grapes?
 The dry cave closely matches the environment where the ancient sandal was found.
 Why would a dry cave preserve yucca leaf sandals better than it did the grapes?
-After completing the 10 days of observation, each group shares their original hypothesis and their final conclusions with the class.

-Extension: Have the class explore the interactive "The Case of the Ancient Sandals" with Dr. Dirt, the Armadillo Archeologist www.TexasBeyondHistory.net/kids/sandals to learn more about ancient sandals of west Texas and how they were made.
+After completing the 10 days of observation, each group shares their original hypothesis and their final conclusions with the class. - Extension ActivitiesHave the class explore the interactive "The Case of the 5,000- Year-Old Sandals" with Dr. Dirt, the Armadillo Archeologist to learn more about ancient sandals of west Texas and how they were made: